Construction of the Mountains-to-Sea Trail (MST) in western North Carolina is complete.

 The MST is 1,175 miles long from Clingmans Dome to Jockey’s Ridge on the Outer Banks.
 About 700 miles of the route—roughly half the planned length—are currently on natural surface or greenway trail, unpaved forest roads, or beach.
 A series of connectors on bicycle routes, paddle routes, and backroads knits together finished sections to span the state.
 It goes through four national parks, two national wildlife refuges, ten state parks and three national forests.

-Interim directions for the new Segment 1 can be found on Friends’ website, mountainstoseatrail.org/updates.
-Friends is preparing a completely new trail guide for Segment 1, which will be available this fall.
+The trail guide for the new Segment 1 is available to download from the Trail Guides page on Friends’ website.
 While construction may be complete in the mountains, maintenance of the trail by volunteers will be ongoing.

 In addition, the interactive Google Map depicts the new route.